nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## 8.2 Features Inquiry
-This section features feature-related questions about Common Cents.
+This section features feature-related questions about _Common Cents_.
 1. **Question:** What happens if I forget my account names?<br>
 **Answer:** You may use the `listacc` command to see a full list of your existing accounts.